Queen Anait of Armenia

 "I shall," said Anait, "and no one will ever know that you are absent."

-"Then I shall set forth tomorrow.
-If I am not back in twenty days, you will know that something has happened to me, or that I am no longer alive."
+"Then I will set forth tomorrow.
+If I am not back in forty days, you will know that something has happened to me, or that I am no longer alive."

 So King Vatchagan, disguised as a common peasant, roamed about his kingdom.
-Finally, he approached the city of Perodj.
+After two weeks, he approached the city of Perodj.

-At the outskirts of Perodj, a band of robbers suddenly attacked him.
-The robbers stole all the money he had and dragged him to a cave deep within the forest.
+At the outskirts of Perodj, suddenly a band of robbers attacked him.
+The robbers stole all the money he had taken with him, and dragged him to a cave deep within the forest.
 The cave opening was bolted with an iron door.
-The head robber produced a huge key, opened the door, and threw Vatchagan inside.
-Then he stepped in and slammed the iron door shut behind them.
+The head robber produced a huge key, opened the iron door, and threw Vatchagan inside.
+Then he stepped in and slammed the door shut behind them.
 The head robber threw Vatchagan against the cave wall.
-He snarled, "What craft, if any, do you know?"
+He snarled, "Give me one reason I shouldn't kill you right now!
+Are you expert at a craft?"

-"I can weave such a precious cloth of gold that it is worth a hundred times more than mere gold thread!"
+"I can weave gold thread into such a precious cloth that it will be worth 100 times more than the cost of the thread!"

-"Is your cloth really worth as much as all that?"
+"Is the gold cloth you weave really worth as much as all that?"

 Vatchagan stepped forward and cried, "Who are you - man or beast?
 If you are a man, tell me where I am!"

-The shadow came closer, and they saw that it was a man.
+The shadow came closer, and Vatchagan saw that it was a man.
 But he was so thin and bone-like that he looked more like a living skeleton.
-Stuttering and weeping, he said, "Follow me.
-I shall show you everything."
+Stuttering and weeping, the thin man said, "Follow me.
+I will show you everything."

-He led the king down a wide corridor.
+He led the King down a wide corridor.
 A number of pale men sat working.
-Some were sewing, some were weaving, and some were embroidering.
+Some were sewing, some weaving, and some embroidering.
 The guide who looked like a skeleton then explained, "That monster, that head robber who brought you here, got hold of us a long time ago.
-I don't know how long ago it was, because here we have no day or night - only eternal dusk.
+I don't know how long ago it was, because there is no day or night here - only eternal dusk.
 Men who do not know a craft are killed after they are robbed, and men who do know a craft have to work like slaves until the day they die."

-Vatchagan looked at the man closely, and recognized his dear and faithful servant Nazar.
+Vatchagan looked at the man closely.
+To his astonishment, he recognized his dear and faithful servant Nazar!
 He didn't say anything to him, however, because he was afraid that the shock might kill the weakened man.

 The tall robber was very pleased when Vatchagan gave him the finished cloth.
-Vatchagan said, "I told your leader before my cloth was worth a hundred times its weight in gold.
+Vatchagan said, "I told your leader that my cloth would be worth a hundred times its weight in gold.
 Between you and me, this particular piece is worth twice as much again, because I have woven certain magical talismans into it.
 It is a pity that not all will understand their true value.
 Only wise Queen Anait herself could know what this piece is really worth!"

-The merchant bowed to the Queen and handed her a piece of gold cloth folded on a silver tray.
+The merchant bowed to the Queen and handed her a gold tray, on which was neatly folded a piece of gold cloth.
 She glanced at it, without examining the design, and said, "What is the price of your cloth?"

 "O gracious Queen, it is worth three hundred times its weight in gold, just counting its material and workmanship.
 As to my efforts in procuring this treasure and bringing it to you, I trust you will value that as you please."